 - Hardening of scar tissue around an implant (capsular contracture)

 Breast implants may need to be removed to remedy these issues.
-When this happens, it is known as failed implant reconstruction.
-Failed reconstruction can be devastating, especially if subsequent implant-based reconstructions continue to produce less than optimal results.
+When this happens, it is known as a failed implant reconstruction.
+A failed reconstruction can be devastating, especially if subsequent implant-based reconstructions continue to produce less than optimal results.

 Post-Radiation Breast Reconstruction Challenges

 While the intensity of the radiation effects may decrease with time, the changes are still permanent and can make certain reconstruction approaches challenging.
 Attempting to satisfactorily expand the scarred post-radiation tissues is often not possible.